jdevemy/lammps-tools/README.md

 It's the same as the *normal* simulation but:

-  * the `.ff` files must provide the polarizability value of each atom, which corresponds to the 8th column in the file.
+  * the `.ff` files must provide the polarizability value of each atom, which corresponds to the 8th column in the file, and the thole factor (i.e. 2.089) in the 9th column of the file.

   * the option `-p` should be added to the `create_conf` command line.

+  * the option `--dm` can be used to change the mass of the drude, and `--dk` to change the stiffness of the core-drude bond.

+  * run LAMMPS as usual (LAMMPS should be compiled with the package [`user-drude`](https://github.com/jdevemy/lammps-drude))

 ### Simulation with free energy calculations: